Key takeaways

 - Yes — Canadian banks accept a virtual business address when it's a real commercial street address that can receive mail.
 PO boxes and UPS-style mailbox numbers get rejected.

-- Every Big Five bank (RBC, TD, BMO, Scotiabank, CIBC) and most online-first business banks (Wise Business, Relay, EQ Bank Business) use the same core test: can courier and registered mail be delivered to this address reliably?
+- Every Big Five bank (RBC, TD, BMO, Scotiabank, CIBC) and most online-first business banks (Wise Business, Relay, EQ Bank) use the same core test: can courier and registered mail be delivered to this address reliably?

 - You still need to match the address on the bank application to the address on your incorporation certificate and CRA Business Number file.
 Mismatches are the single most common reason a business bank application stalls.